Video from the “Oktoberfest” on Lake Garda heats up people’s minds – “The duad just hurts”

-The Munich Oktoberfest attracts millions of visitors from all over the world every year.
-There are also Oktoberfests abroad – but not always in the way Bavaria knows it.
+The Munich Oktoberfest is a magnet for tourists from all over the world.
+There are also Oktoberfests abroad – but they are not always authentic.

 Peschiera del Garda – The Oktoberfest 2024 is once again attracting many visitors Munich.
 This year too, we celebrated extensively on Theresienwiese and throughout the city and drank plenty of beer.
 Because the Oktoberfest is also very popular with tourists, there are now counterparts in many other countries around the world.